Meet the Committee members

 Larry Ahenakew

 Larry Ahenakew was born in Île-à-la-Crosse.
-A Métis Survivor, with a Bachelor of Education and post-graduate studies in education and administration from the University of Saskatchewan.
+A Residential School Survivor, with a Bachelor of Education and post-graduate studies in education and administration from the University of Saskatchewan.

 Larry worked in education with the La Ronge Indian Band.
 He also served as Superintendent of the Northern Lights School Division in Saskatchewan.
 He attended the Île-à-la-Crosse Boarding School until grade 10.
 From grades 10 to 12, he attended St. Peters College in Muenster, Saskatchewan.
 He has been happily married for the past 15 years to his wife, Marion, and has a blended family of 8 children, 17 grandchildren and 3 great-grandchildren.